SDPB Arts

 You need to develop your abilities.

-And when I had her for painting three, she said, set a timer, use bigger brushes and just don't, you know, throw 'em away when you're done if you don't like them.
+And, in college, it changed dramatically because I had seen Stuart for a teacher and when I had her for painting three, she said, set a timer, use bigger brushes and just don't, you know, throw them away when you're done if you don't like them.

-I thought, oh, this is what I wanna do, not this tiny little stuff.
+I said, this is what I want to do, not this tiny little stuff.

-That was what I wanted, how I wanted to work.
+That was what I want, how I wanted to work.

-You know, I finished my courses and graduated whatever.
+You know, I finished my courses and graduated or whatever, and then I thought, no, what?

-And then I thought, now what, I was already married and my husband worked at Daktronics.
+You I was already married, and my husband worked at Daktronics.

-I was actually working at the register, Brookings Register as a type setter.
+I was actually working at the register, the Brookings Register as a typesetter.

 I was hoping to work on some ads and stuff.